Phoenix Multiple DUI Lawyer Helping Residents in Mesa, Scottsdale, and Glendale

 Finally, being convicted of a felony conviction will have lasting consequences since you lose the right vote and the right to own a firearm.
 Having a permanent criminal record can also impact employment prospects, and even interfere with your livelihood if you are a commercial driver.

-Having prior DUI convictions is considered an “aggravating factor” which will weigh heavily in sentencing — a third or subsequent DUI conviction may be considered a class 4 or class 6 felony.
+Having prior convictions are considered an “aggravating factor” which will weigh heavily in sentencing — a third or subsequent conviction may be considered a class 4 or class 6 felony.
 Moreover, the potential punishments increase greatly if there are additional aggravating factors, such as:

 - Driving under the influence with a passenger under the age of 15